Jim Cannon is CEO and founder of Sustainable Fisheries Partnership.

 Andrei has more than 25 years of experience in commercial fisheries, conservation, and the energy sector.
 He has fished commercially in Alaska, the Bering Sea, and the Atlantic Ocean; led Wild Salmon Center’s Kamchatka Russia and government relations programs; and worked in strategic planning at Vestas Wind Systems.
 Andrei earned an MBA from the University of Texas at Austin, with a concentration in natural resource and environmental management, and a BA in geography from Clark University.

 Andrei is based in the US, in Portland, Oregon.

 Previously, Kathryn worked at the Ocean Conservancy and helped to initiate some of the early improvement projects in the US Gulf of Mexico.
-She is on the Advisory Council of the Conservation Alliance for Seafood Solutions and is a graduate of the NFI Future Leaders Program.
-She is also a Certified ESG Practitioner with the Center for Sustainability Excellence (CSE).
+She is a certified ESG Practitioner with the Center for Sustainability Excellence (CSE).
 Kathryn has a BA in communications from the State University of New York at Albany.

 Kathryn is based in the US, near Orlando, Florida.

 Ian Rolmanis is responsible for leading SFP’s global partnerships program, supporting partners to make improvements in their seafood supply chains.